FETtec/Firmware/README.md

-# ESC-Firmware
+# Firmware
-FETtec ESC Firmware repository
+This is the FETtec Firmware repository